stolostron/applier/docs/help/applier_apply_deployments.md

 ### Options

 ```
       --dry-run                If set the generated resources will be displayed but not applied
+      --excluded stringArray   The list of paths to exclude
       --header string          The files which will be added to each template
   -h, --help                   help for deployments
       --output-file string     The generated resources will be copied in the specified file
       --path stringArray       The list of template paths
       --timeout int            extend timeout from 300 secounds  (default 300)
       --values string          The files containing the values
 ```

 ### Options inherited from parent commands